delowarshizar/delowarshizar/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=delowarshizar&label=Profile%20views&color=0e75b6&style=flat%22%20alt=%22delowarshizar" /> </p>
 <img align="right" alt="coding" width="400" src="https://user-images.githubusercontent.com/74038190/225813708-98b745f2-7d22-48cf-9150-083f1b00d6c9.gif">

  👋 Hi there!
-I'm Delowar Husain, a Computer Science Engineering student with a deep passion for software development and problem-solving.
-My goal is to become a skilled software engineer, where I can contribute to innovative projects and develop solutions that make a difference.
+I'm Delowar Husain, a Computer Science Engineering student with a deep passion for software development and problem-solving.Currently i am working as a Front End Developer with experience building responsive and scalable web applications using React.js, Tailwind CSS,JavaScript, and modern UI libraries.
+Skilled in creating reusable components, API integration, responsive design, and improving user experience.
+Passionate about building clean, user-friendly interfaces and contributing to product-focused teams.

 💻 I love diving into code, exploring new technologies, and continuously challenging myself to learn and grow.
 Whether it's developing web applications, working on algorithms, or contributing to open-source projects, I'm always eager to take on new challenges.

-🌱 Currently, I'm focusing on making project.
-I'm also actively expanding my knowledge in areas like AI, machine learning.

 🚀 I’m always open to collaboration and learning from others in the tech community.
 Feel free to reach out if you want to discuss ideas, work on a project together, or just chat about technology!